 53 of the best Images and pictures of bed bugs

 Bed bug size comparisons

-1. Here we have an adult bed bug and nymph side-by-side with a penny to give you an idea of size comparison.
+1. Here we have an adult bed bug side-by-side with a black spec in a petri dish to give you an idea of size comparison.

 2. Here's another example of a bed bug next to a penny for comparison.

 3. Staying with the theme of pocket change, here's a dime next to a bed bug.

 4. Here's a picture of the a bed bug on its back after falling over.

 5. This is a picture to give you an idea of the size of a bed bug compared to a piece of paper.

 6. Here's another picture of bed bug feces left in the seam of a couch.
 As you can see its black and in multiple spots.

 7. Here's a bed crawling around in a man's hair.
 Although bed bugs don't normally live in your hair, this is a good size comparison.